DastanIqbal/website-1/content/post/2018-12-15-territorial-behavior-in-crayfish.md

 ![](/img/crayfish2.jpg)

 Doctoral student Zack Graham is highly interested in the above topic and is conducting several experiments on the Crayfish *Faxonius virilis* with my help at Michael Angilletta's lab.
-One of the objectives of his work is to test whether body size of the Crayfish is a reliable signal of strength.
+One of the objectives of his work is to test whether claw size of the Crayfish is a reliable signal of strength.
 You can see below an interesting video of what we are doing right now.
 I am so excited to be learning from Zack's research and can't wait to see the final results.

 <video width="320" height="240" controls>